 2020 Festival Alums Streaming Now!

 Our programming team curates an exceptional selection of non-fiction films each festival year, and 2020 was no different despite the in-person event’s cancelation.
-A handful of this year’s official selections are now available to stream and we hope our audiences will enjoy exploring these titles.
+While we couldn’t gather together to watch these films in downtown Durham earlier this year, many of the selections are now available to stream.
+We hope our audiences will enjoy exploring these titles.

 We’ll be sure to keep this list updated as more festival films are released.
 Looking for more films to stream?
 Keep an eye out on our Virtual Screening Room page for more film selections and filmmaker Q&As!

 Live in or near Durham?
 Consider stopping by the Carolina Theatre to pick-up a bag of popcorn for your next movie night!

 Boys State | Directors: Amanda McBaine, Jesse Moss

 This film dramatically captures the political motivations and strategic calculations of a group of young men who, among a thousand other Texas high school students, take part in a weeklong exercise to build a representative democracy from the ground up.

 Bully.
 Coward.
 Victim.
 The Story of Roy Cohn

 Bully.
 Coward.
 Victim.
 The Story of Roy Cohn | Director: Ivy Meeropol